Landscape Alterations

 How negative do you consider impacts related to landscape alteration, like fragmentation, biodiversity loss, habitat loss, and ecosystem services degradation?

-The scale is related to the company’s impact.
-It consists of three dimensions: Breadth, Depth, and Persistence.
+The severity is related to the company’s impact.
+It consists of three dimensions: Scale, Scope, and Irremediability.

-When deciding the depth, answer the following questions:
+When deciding the scale, answer the following questions:

 • How harsh has the impact been?